shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/overview.md

 ```

 ### Handler
-This is the most important function in a Pipe.
+This is the most important function in a Handler.
 All the traffic pass through this function.

 ```golang
 func (Client) Default(next http.Handler) http.Handler {